Zest-studi-o/P01-Allotment-gardens/README.md

 * What is City Gardens and what does it offer.
 * What is currently going on in the community garden.
-* How to take part in the inicitative and become a member.
+* How to take part in the inititative and become a member.
 * A way of contacting City Gardens and enquire or provide suggestions.
 * Where to find the locations for the allotment.